IPFS

 getting too shallow; and the computed dip comes too late.

-possibility is to decrease massfr (which we note from earlier will steepen the
+One possibility is to decrease massfr (which we note from earlier will steepen the dip

 ( or changes to Lo or Co; fitting those could be tricky,